vippsas/vipps-login-api/vipps-login-api-faq.md

 ## If a user changes phone numbers, is the `sub` still the same?

-Yes, it's connected to the national identity number (nin).
+Yes, it's connected to the national identity number (NIN).

 ## Why can I get userinfo after the user has revoked consent?

 During a login or a payment session the user consent to share information if it's requested by the merchant.
 This information is accessible for the merchant for the next 168 hours, even though the user revokes the consents in this period.
 Revoking consents will only affect future login- and payment-sessions.

 ## Who can get access to NIN and how?

 Access to NIN is a paid service.

 Only merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NIN) to achieve required user identification can get access to NIN.
 We correspond to